laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 The pre-ingested formats (Iceberg, LanceDB) show the flip side: their query cost tracks rows, not files, because they read from a compacted store — but they pay the full file-count read once, up front, at ingest (~34 min on 3,201 files).

-The practical takeaway is a tuning knob independent of engine choice: **compacting many small shards into fewer large ones is often a bigger win than switching engines.** [TODO: add same-data 3,201→26 repack numbers for the fully controlled version of this claim — the two datasets differ in schema as well as layout.]
+The practical takeaway is a tuning knob independent of engine choice: **compacting many small shards into fewer large ones is often a bigger win than switching engines.**

 :::